Alan19/TwoDee/README.md

 ### Inviting the bot to your server

+On startup, the bot will print its invite link in the console.
+Use that link to invite the bot to servers you are in.
 ### Google Sheets

 If this is the first time you have started the bot after adding Google Sheets integration, your browser automatically